macht1212/DBLite3/README.md

 from LiteDB.drop import drop_collection
 ```

-In this method, you must pass the name of the database and the name of the
+In this method, you must pass the name of the database and the name of the collection.
-table.

 Example::